 Each Monday, we hope to [share moments from our readers’ lives](http://www.ksl.com/? nid=148&sid=29129539) that made their day great.
 Whether it is a kind note from a loved one, an act of kindness or a person with an inspiring attitude, we want to hear about it.

-On noticing the needs of others:
+On the thoughtfulness of others:

-On the generosity of others:
+On the power of sharing: